Azure/AzureStack-QuickStart-Templates/README.md

  * Your template should be deployable to Microsoft Azure with the "deploy to Microsoft Azure" button that must be in your README.md file
  * The location of your resources should be set or the location of the resource group
  * The storageAccountName should be a fixed value and prepended with a unique string
- * The endpoint of your storage namespace should be parameterized, with a defaultValue of "core.windows.net"
+ * The endpoint of your storage namespace should be retrieved from the API at runtime.
+Do not hardcode the namespace.

 ### README.md